mathesar-foundation/mathesar-wiki/design/specs/table-import.md

 ![](https://share.balsamiq.com/c/m6Ui2naMGZXijJgjcaF15f.png)

-Since technically background/parallel imports are difficult, we wont be supporting in the user journey as well.
+Since technically background/parallel imports are difficult, we won't be supporting that in the user journey as well.
 When the user tries to move away there is a warning modal that warns them that they would lose the progress and they would land to the first screen if they land back to the import.

 ### Confirming Imported Data